Tywain McKee

-Tywain "Ty" McKee (born March 7, 1986) is an American professional basketball player for BC Borisfen of the Belarusian Premier League.
+Tywain McKee (born March 7, 1986) is an American professional basketball player for BC Borisfen of the Belarusian Premier League.
 He played college basketball for Coppin State University, where he was named the MEAC Player of the Year in 2009.
 McKee played professional basketball in Australia, Belarus, Russia, Germany, Israel, France, Turkey, Poland and Greece.

 College career

 McKee played college basketball at Coppin State University and was a member of the 2007–08 Eagles team that went to the NCAA tournament with a 16–20 record.
 He was also the 2008 player of the year for the Mid-Eastern Athletic Conference.

 Professional career

 Wollongong Hawks (2009–2010)

 After going undrafted, McKee joined the Washington Wizards for the 2009 NBA Summer League.
 McKee started his professional career with Australian team Wollongong Hawks, where he was named to the All-NBL First Team in 2010.

 Triumph Lyubertsy (2012–2013)

 On June 28, 2012, McKee signed a one-year contract extension with Triumph Lyubertsy.
 On November 21, 2012, McKee recorded a career-high 32 points, shooting 11-of-16 from the field, along with six rebounds, six assists and four steals in a 91–84 win over VEF Rīga.
 McKee finished the season as the EuroCup leading player in efficiency rating (23.6 per game) and second-leading player in assists (6 per game).
 McKee was named two-time the EuroCup MVP of Week.